GLOBAL MANAGEMENT SYSTEM

 - Security: validation of the Security Programme by the Civil Aviation Safety Directorate

-Montpellier Méditerranée Airport aims to satisfy its clients, whether passengers or users of the platform.
+Montpellier Méditerranée Airport is aiming at the satisfaction of its customers, whether they are passengers or users of the platform.
 To serve this purpose satisfaction surveys are conducted periodically.

-Montpellier Méditerranée Airport carries out a satisfaction survey twice a year on a sample of 1,000 passengers.
+Montpellier Méditerranée Airport carries out satisfaction surveys twice a year on a sample of 1,000 passengers.
 These campaigns cover two aeronautical seasons i.e. "spring / summer" and "autumn / winter" and are conducted along with ten other French airports, to standardize procedure and learn about best practices.

 Passenger complaints and suggestions

-To receive complaints and comments from passengers, Montpellier Airport provides the relevant forms at the Reception desks.
+To receive complaints and comments from passengers, Montpellier Airport provides the relevant forms at the Reception desks as well as on this website.

 The airport is committed to respond to any claim within a period of 2 weeks, whether issued in the terminal or sent by mail.